chrisdevisser/stdx/doc/doc_home.md

 Summary
 =

 `stdx` is a bunch of extensions to the C++ standard library.
-All should compile with GCC 4.8.1 and the following options:
+All should compile with Clang 3.5 and the following options:

     -std=c++1y -Wall -Wextra -pedantic-errors